 You may experience stiffness in your affected shoulder and arm after breast surgery.
-The CCS Exercises after Breast Surgery: A Guide for Women is included with your information package.
-It is very important to do these exercises to regain full movement and use of your arm.
+The CCS Exercises after Breast Surgery: A Guide for Women is included with your information email .
+It is important to do these exercises to regain full movement and use of your arm.